The Lichtenbaum-Quillen dimension of complex varieties: General Results

 \subsection{Derived categories and semi-orthogonal decompositions}

-If $X$ and $Y$ are smooth complex projective varieties then every equivalence $\Dbcoh(X) \to \Dbcoh(Y)$ is induced by a Fourier--Mukai kernel, which induces weak equivlaences $K(X) \to K(Y)$ and $KU(X) \to KU(Y)$, and similarly with finite coefficients, compatible with all comparison and Bott maps.
+If $X$ and $Y$ are smooth complex projective varieties then every equivalence $\Dbcoh(X) \to \Dbcoh(Y)$ is induced by a Fourier--Mukai kernel, which induces weak equivalences $K(X) \to K(Y)$ and $KU(X) \to KU(Y)$, and similarly with finite coefficients, compatible with all comparison and Bott maps.
 Thus $\dimQL(X)$ depends only on $\Dbcoh(X)$.

-In fact, if $\mathcal C$ is any dg-category or stable $\infty$-category over $\mathbb C$, we can define the spectrum $K(\mathcal C)$ using Waldhausen's S-construction as in \cite{bgt}, and $KU(\mathcal C)$ following Blanc \cite{blanc}, and with finite coefficients we can define Bott maps just as in the previous section, so we can extend Definition \ref{QL_dim}: { {\ref{QL_dim}$''$} \begin{defn} Let $\mathcal C$ be a small idempotent complete $\C$-linear pretriangulated dg-category, or equivalently, a small idempotent complete $\C$-linear stable $\infty$-category.
-The \emph{Quillen--Lichtenbaum dimension} $\dimQL(\mathcal C)$ is the smallest integer $d$ such that any of the following equivalent conditions holds: \begin{enumerate} \item The comparison maps $\eta_n\colon K_n(\mathcal C,\Z/m) \to KU^{-n}(\mathcal C,\Z/m)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$, for all $m$. \item The Bott maps $\tau_n\colon K_n(\mathcal C,\Z/m) \to K_{n+2}(\mathcal C,\Z/m)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$, for all $m$. \item The cofiber of the spectrum-level Bott map satisfies $(K/\tau)_n(\mathcal C, \Z/m) = 0$ for all $n > d$ and all $m$. \end{enumerate} If no such $d$ exists, we define $\dimQL(\mathcal C) = \infty$. \end{defn} } The equivalence between (a) and (b) depends on a result of Antieau and Heller \cite[Thm.~3.3]{antieau-heller}: they proved Blanc's conjecture \cite[Conj.~4.27]{blanc} that the natural map from to (connective) algebraic K-theory with finite coefficients to semitopological K-theory with finite coefficients is an equivalence, and this implies that $KU(\mathcal C, \Z/m)$ is the direct limit of the Bott maps on $K(\mathcal C, \Z/m)$.
+In fact, if $\mathcal C$ is any dg-category or stable $\infty$-category over $\mathbb C$, we can define the spectrum $K(\mathcal C)$ using Waldhausen's S-construction as in \cite{bgt}, and $KU(\mathcal C)$ following Blanc \cite{blanc}, and with finite coefficients we can define Bott maps just as in the previous section, so we can extend Definition \ref{QL_dim}: \begin{defn} The \emph{Lichtenbaum--Quillen dimension} of a small idempotent-complete $\C$-linear pretriangulated dg-category $\mathcal C$, or equivalently a small idempotent-complete $\C$-linear stable $\infty$-category $\mathcal C$, is the smallest integer $d$ such that any of the following equivalent conditions holds for all $m$: \begin{enumerate} \item The comparison maps $\eta_n\colon K_n(\mathcal C,\Z/m) \to KU^{-n}(\mathcal C,\Z/m)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$. \item The Bott maps $\tau_n\colon K_n(\mathcal C,\Z/m) \to K_{n+2}(\mathcal C,\Z/m)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$. \item The cofiber of the spectrum-level Bott map satisfies $(K/\tau)_n(\mathcal C, \Z/m) = 0$ for $n > d$. \end{enumerate} If no such $d$ exists, we define $\dimQL(\mathcal C) = \infty$. \end{defn} The equivalence between (a) and (b) depends on a result of Antieau and Heller \cite[Thm.~3.3]{antieau-heller}: they proved Blanc's conjecture \cite[Conj.~4.27]{blanc} that the natural map from (connective) algebraic K-theory with finite coefficients to semitopological K-theory with finite coefficients is an equivalence, and this implies that $KU(\mathcal C, \Z/m)$ is the direct limit of the Bott maps on $K(\mathcal C, \Z/m)$.
 When $\mathcal C = \Dbcoh(X) = \Perf(X)$ we recover our earlier definitions.

 In general we do not know whether $\dimQL(\mathcal C)$ is finite, even when $\mathcal C$ is smooth and proper; cf.\ \cite[Question~4.2]{antieau-heller}.
 But in practice we are only interested in admissible subcategories $\mathcal C \subset \Dbcoh(X)$, in which case we will see that $\dimQL(\mathcal C) \le \dimQL(X)$.
 Recall that a full triangulated subcategory of $\Dbcoh(X)$ is called \emph{admissible} if the inclusion functor has left and right adjoints; it inherits its dg or stable $\infty$ enhancement from $\Dbcoh(X)$.